raimuucka/ArduinoSTM32wiki/Installation.md

 ###All OS's

 * Download and install the latest stable version of the Arduino IDE from [here](http://arduino.cc/en/Main/Software)
 * Run the IDE, and on the Tools menu, select the Boards manager, and install the Arduino Due from the list of available boards.
+You must do this step, it installs the arm-none-eabi-g++ toolchain!
 * Download zip file containing the STM32 files from [here](https://github.com/rogerclarkmelbourne/Arduino_STM32/archive/master.zip)
 * Unzip to create the Arduino_STM32 folder